 Traditional Swedish massages are performed with the hands.
 However, modern inventions have given us devices like deep tissue massage guns.
 These work longer and more accurately than even a skilled palm.

-Are you wondering why a supposedly Swedish massage uses French names for their principle moves?
+Are you wondering why a supposedly Swedish massage uses French names for their principal moves?
 Read on to learn more.

 History of Swedish Massage